sanskrit/raw_etexts_english/blogs/manasataramgini/2017-03-18_euler-and-ramanujan-primes-near-integers-and-cakravala.md

 +++
-title = "Euler and Ramanujan: primes, near integers andxa0cakravāla"
+title = "Euler and Ramanujan: primes, near integers and cakravāla"

 +++
 Mathematician Watson who worked on the famed notebooks said regarding